- CBD Capsules|

-So, what are cannabinoids?
-Simply, they are naturally occurring compounds found in cannabis plants.
+Simply, they are naturally occurring compounds found in cannabis plants that interact with the endocannabinoid system.
 The two cannabis plants are marijuana and hemp.
 The compounds detailed below are found in varying degrees in the two plants.
 For instance, generally THC is found at noticeably higher levels in marijuana than in hemp.
 As such, hemp and hemp extracts will not get one ‘high’ while generally, most marijuana extracts will get someone ‘high’.

 What is CBD?

 Cannabinoids (one of which is Cannabidiol) are present in both Marijuana and Hemp.
-There are over 85 cannabinoids in Marijuana and/or Hemp.
+CBD, short for cannabidiol, is a phytocannabinoid produced by the cannabis plant.
+There are well over 85 cannabinoids in Marijuana and/or Hemp.
 Two of which that are frequently discussed are Tetrahydrocannabinol (THC) and Cannabidiol (CBD).
 By this statement, we see that THC and CBD, while similar, are not the same.
 THC is “psychoactive”, thus causing a ‘high’, while CBD is not.
 CBD is generally thought to have more medicinal uses than THC does.

 What is CBD Hemp Oil?